julieqiu/pycon-2018-pyelasticsearch/lessons/Lesson1_Indexing.md

 Now that we know that everything is working, it’s time to put real data in the index.

 ### What you need to do:
 Modify the `index_product` function in `searchapp/index_product.py`.
-The product passed in is currently not used for anything – use it in the call to es.indicies.create.
+The product passed in is currently not used for anything – use it in the call to es.create.

 ### How you’ll know it worked:
 Once you re-run index product, you’ll find that “A Great Product” has been replaced by “835 Mid-RIse Capri” everywhere.

 ### Helpful information
 Open up `searchapp/index_products.py`.
-You’ll notice that `index_product` currently takes a `ProductData` object as an arugment.
+You’ll notice that `index_product` currently takes a `ProductData` object as an argument.

 Currently, `index_product` does not use this argument.
-It creates a single product in the index using hardcoded data for `A Great Product` with the image of a kitchen.
+It creates a single product in the index using hardcoded data for `A Great Product` with the image of a kitten.

 For this step, you’ll need to modify `index_product` to use the `ProductData` objected passed in.